assets-io/presentations/ScotRUG-20110516/assetsio/slides.md

 asset packaging and delivery as a service.
 Having felt the pain myself, I was immediately excited about it.

+!SLIDE
+# The birth of Assets.io
+* minify + package automatically through
+  - origin server
+  - proper cache busting
+  - long expires header + gzip compression
+* why not make it a scalable component? (intermediate server)

 !SLIDE smaller light-on-dark dr-evil
 # What if we could do this so it just works?
 ![background](dr-evil.jpg "Dr. Evil")

 !SLIDE center
-# How would that work?
+# How again would that work?
 ![Assets.io :: How it works](howitworks.png)

 <!-- TODO: structure the rest of the content into slides and transform into